cacao-org/cacao/AOloopControl/examples/scexao-vispyr-bin2-conf/README.md

 # 6 cycles - default is 10.
 cacao-aorun-030-acqlinResp -n 6 -w HpokeC
 ```
+This could take a while.
+Check status on milk-procCTRL.
+To inspect results, display file conf/RMmodesWFS/HpokeC.WFSresp.fits.

 ### Decode Hadamard matrix

 ```bash
 cacao-aorun-031-RMHdecode
 ```
+To inspect results, display file conf/RMmodesWFS/zrespM-H.fits.
+This should visually look like a zonal response matrix.

 ### Make DM and WFS masks

 ```bash
 cacao-aorun-032-RMmkmask
 ```
+Check results:
+- conf/dmmask.fits
+- conf/wfsmask.fits

+If needed, rerun command with non-default parameters (see -h for options).
+Note: we are not going to apply the masks in this example, so OK if not net properly.
+The masks are informative here, allowing us to view which DM actuators and WFS pixels have the best response.

 ### Create synthetic (Fourier) response matrix